 As noted above, IP addresses aren’t permanent.
 Instead, they’re assigned based on factors including current location, device, and network type.
 They can also be deliberately replaced with different IP addresses by using what’s known as a virtual private network (VPN).

 VPN services have a host of legitimate uses.
-For example, they’re often used by businesses to obfuscate user locations and encrypt data traffic, in turn making it much more difficult for hackers to compromise key functions.
+For example, reliable VPN software can be used by businesses to obfuscate user locations and encrypt data traffic, in turn making it much more difficult for hackers to compromise key functions.
 But VPNs can also be used by malicious actors to generate massive amounts of website traffic — traffic that seemingly originates from multiple devices and locations worldwide.
 In this case, blocking specific IP addresses and even address ranges through WordPress or hosting cPanels won’t help, since attackers will simply use a different set of addresses for their next attack.

 Solving for IP Overload